Pediatric Quality Indicators

 Why Are the PDIs Important?

-The PDIs are calculated for pediatric patients who develop certain complications in the hospital before discharge.
+The PDIs were calculated for pediatric patients who developed certain complication(s) in the hospital before discharge.
 The PDI rates vary substantially across hospitals, suggesting differential quality of care provided.
 The hospitals can utilize these findings to improve their quality of pediatric care and consumers can use them to make informed health care decisions.

 Which Hospitals Have Above Average and Below Average Ratings?

-Hospitals are rated “Above Average,” “Below Average,” or “Average” by comparing their risk-adjusted rates with the overall state rates for each PDI.
+Hospitals were rated “Above Average,” “Below Average,” or “Average” by comparing their risk-adjusted rates with the overall state rates for each PDI.
 Risk adjustment is a statistical methodology that takes into account a patient’s age, sex, underlying health conditions and surgeries the patient has undergone.
-The majority of hospitals are rated “Average,” indicating their PDI rates are not significantly different than the state average.
+The majority of hospitals were rated “Average,” indicating their PDI rates were not significantly different than the state average.
 Hospitals with higher PDI rates are distinguished from those with lower rates, indicating opportunities for care quality improvement.

 Key Findings

-- A total of 319,435 patient records from 261 hospitals are included in the analysis.
+• A total of 349,168 patient records from 257 hospitals were included in the analysis.

-- There are 242 (92.7 percent) hospitals rated as “Average,” or not significantly different from the state average, for all five indicators.
+• There were 239 (93.0 percent) hospitals rated as “Average,” or not significantly different from the state average, for all five indicators.

-- In general, hospitals show fairly consistent performance across all five indicators.
-Three hospitals (1.1 percent), however, have “mixed” results – they are rated “Above Average” on at least one indicator and “Below Average” on at least one indicator.
+• In general, hospitals showed fairly consistent performance across all five indicators.
+One hospital (0.4 percent), however, had “mixed” results – they were rated “Above Average” on at least one indicator and “Below Average” on at least one indicator.

-Note: This visualization shows hospitals’ PDI rates and ratings in 2021.
+The “Rating” visualization shows hospitals’ PDI rates and ratings in 2021 and 2022.
 The rating filter allows the user to select a performance category (“Above Average,” “Below Average,” or “Average”) to view the hospitals in that category.
 Any blank spaces indicate that fewer than three cases were reported.

-Note: This visualization shows a map displaying geographic locations of hospitals with “Above Average,” “Below Average,” and “Average” performance ratings on each of the five PDIs in 2021.
+The “Map” visualization shows a map displaying geographic locations of hospitals with “Above Average,” “Below Average,” and “Average” performance ratings on each of the five PDIs in 2022.
 Any hospitals not listed per condition indicate that fewer than three cases were reported.

 How HCAI Created This Product